sentialabs/Cloud-Consultant/assignment.md

 - [License](#license)

 ## General Information
-This assignment is meant to challenge the potential applicant in the complete spectrum of designing a solution and delivering an environment in the public cloud using Infrastructure as Code (IaC).
+This assignment is meant to challenge the potential applicant in the complete spectrum of designing a solution and delivering a proposal for the public cloud.
-Please be aware of the fact that we are not only looking at the actual deliverables but also the process followed to achieve these results. *The presentation of the results is of equal importance to the actual results.*
+Please be aware of the fact that we are not only looking at the actual deliverables but also the process followed to achieve these results. *The presentation of the results is of equal importance as the actual outcome.*

 ## Assignment
 A client has an interface published, based on a node.js application.
 This application runs on a host with NGINX.
 Another process is also running for batch processing for asynchronous message replication.
 The application is making use of a MongoDB database.